-Table 12: Personal Password Vault: Toolbar
+Table 13: Personal Password Vault: Toolbar

 Option Description + New Entry Add an entry to the to the personal password vault. - Remove Entry Remove one or more selected entries from the personal password vault.
 Once an entry is removed, you will not have access to the credentials.
 Edit Entry Modify the selected entry.
-1 Information Name: A meaningful name assigned to the application or account to access.
+1 Information View information about the selected entry including: Name: A meaningful name assigned to the application or account to access.
 Account Name: The user name for log on authentication.
 Click Copy Account Name to copy the name to your clipboard.